GitMeGet/log_rain/README.txt

+Past rain data of the climbing areas in Dairy Farm Nature Park (Singapore) is displayed so that climbers won't make wasted trips in the case of extremely wet rock.
+Nonetheless, this is not a definitive measure and can only serve as a heuristic.

 ## run this on raspi zero w
 1) ssh into pi (use Fing to find raspi ip addr)
 - user: pi